1034829217/paddle/DeepCCA/README.md

 The dataset was large and could not get uploaded on GitHub.
 So it is uploaded on another server.
 You can download them from [noisymnist_view1.gz](https://www2.cs.uic.edu/~vnoroozi/noisy-mnist/noisymnist_view1.gz) and [noisymnist_view2.gz](https://www2.cs.uic.edu/~vnoroozi/noisy-mnist/noisymnist_view2.gz), or use the download_data.sh.
 (Thanks to @VahidooX)

-### Differences with the original paper
-The following are the differences between my implementation and the original paper (they are small, just same as @VahidooX's implementation):

- * I used RMSProp (an adaptive version of gradient descent) instead of GD with momentum.
-It was so much faster in converging.
- * Instead of a non-saturating version of sigmoid, I just used the standard sigmoid as the activation functions.
-Standard sigmoid is used in the MATLAB implementation too.
-It should not affect the performance significantly.
-However, if it is needed, it can get substituted by another non-saturating activation function like ReLU.
- * Pre-training is not done in this implementation.
-However, it is not clear how much it can be useful.

-### Other Implementations
-The following is the implementation of DCCA in keras with theano backend from which I got great help for the implementation.
-The codes are written by @VahidooX:

-* [Keras implementation](https://github.com/VahidooX/DeepCCA) from @VahidooX's github page(https://github.com/VahidooX)

-The following are the other implementations of DCCA in MATLAB and C++.
-These codes are written by the authors of the original paper:

-* [C++ implementation](https://homes.cs.washington.edu/~galen/files/dcca.tgz) from Galen Andrew's website (https://homes.cs.washington.edu/~galen/)

-* [MATLAB implementation](http://ttic.uchicago.edu/~wwang5/papers/dccae.tgz) from Weiran Wang's website (http://ttic.uchicago.edu/~wwang5/dccae.html)